h0lism/digitalgarden/src/site/notes/Dear John,.md

 And then there was light - lamp store

 Spreadsheets Spread-Cheeks
-Accounting consultancy for Brothels in Amsterdam
+Accounting consultancy for Brothels in Bethlehem

 Just the tip restaurant - (foods free just tip)